-According to Veracode’s State of Software Security Vol. 10 reports, out of the 85,000 applications they tested for security concerns, 83% of applications had at least one security flaw that could be exploited.
+According to Veracode’s State of Custom Software Security Vol. 10 reports, out of the 85,000 applications they tested for security concerns, 83% of applications had at least one security flaw that could be exploited.

 While some applications tested for many more, the research found a total of 10 million flaws with 20% apps having at least one high-level security problem.